BlueBlood6/blueblood6.github.io/_pages/about.md

 Before joining UMD, I received my M.S. degree from Shanghai Jiao Tong University, where I was advised by **Prof. Xiaolin Huang**.
 I received my B.E. degree in Automation from Xi'an Jiaotong University.

-My research focuses on **trustworthy artificial intelligence**, with current interests in **LLM agents, AI safety and security, memory and tool-use safety, privacy, and robust machine learning**.
-I am particularly interested in understanding vulnerabilities of modern AI systems and developing principled methods to make them safer and more reliable.
+My research focuses on **trustworthy artificial intelligence**, with particular interests in **LLM agents, AI safety and security, agent memory, privacy, and robust machine learning**.
+I am interested in understanding vulnerabilities of modern AI systems and developing principled methods to make them safer, more robust, and more reliable.

 # 🔥 News